eclipseisoffline/eclipsestweakeroo/README.md

 - Added `disableBedExplosions` yeet, which disables bed explosions in dimensions where beds don't work, by disabling clicking on them.
 - Added `disableAllayItemUse` yeet, which disables giving items to allays.
   - When allays are dancing, you can still give them amethyst shards to duplicate them.
+- Added `disableOffhandUse` yeet, which disables being able to use items in the offhand.
+- Added `disableHorseJumpCharge` yeet, which disables the horse jump charge (pressing space once immediately uses the maximum horse jump height).

 ### Fancy names